MotaZorrilla/Zona5/README.md

     *   The file sizes of the documents are now correctly calculated and displayed in the document details modal.
 *   **Footer:**
     *   The application version number has been added to the footer.
+*   **Profile Configuration:**
+    *   Fixed email visibility in pending users table by changing text color from `text-gray-50` to `text-gray-500`
+    *   Integrated profile setup form directly into the main profile page instead of separate setup page
+    *   Created new `ProfileSetupForm` Livewire component to handle profile configuration
+    *   Updated navigation to point to profile page instead of separate setup page
+    *   Modified registration flow to redirect to main profile page after registration
+    *   Adjusted Livewire configuration to use `layouts.admin` as default layout

 ---